-URGENT ACTION HUMAN RIGHTS DEFENDER'S SENTENCE UPHELD
+URGENT ACTION

-On 22 November, the Bahraini Court of Appeal upheld the two year prison sentence against human rights defender and prisoner of conscience Nabeel Rajab for interviews he gave in 2015 and 2016.
-A second criminal trial against him, in relation to comments posted on his Twitter account, is ongoing and the final defence hearing has been scheduled for 15 January.
+HUMAN RIGHTS DEFENDER'S APPEALED SENTENCE UPHELD On 15 January 2018, the Court of Cassation upheld the two-year prison sentence against human rights defender and prisoner of conscience Nabeel Rajab, for interviews he gave in 2015 and 2016.
+In a separate case against him in relation to comments posted on his Twitter account, the Criminal Court heard his final defence pleading and scheduled its verdict for 21 February.

-On 22 November, the Court of Appeal in Manama, Bahrain's capital, upheld Nabeel Rajab's two year prison sentence.
-He was convicted and sentenced to two years in prison on 10 July for "disseminating false news, statements and rumours about the internal situation of the kingdom that would undermine its prestige and status" with regards to TV interviews he gave in 2015 and 2016.
-Nabeel Rajab is held in Jaw prison.
+On 15 January 2018, the Court of Cassation in Manama, Bahrain's capital, upheld the two year prison sentence against Nabeel Rajab for "disseminating false news, statements and rumours about the internal situation of the kingdom that would undermine its prestige and status" with regards to TV interviews he gave in 2015 and 2016.
+His trial began on 23 January 2017 and concluded on 10 July with his conviction and sentencing to two years in prison.
+This sentence was upheld on appeal on 22 November.
+Nabeel Rajab will finish serving this sentence at the end of December 2018.
+He is held in Jaw prison.